 A new video release and a panel of past EEP Africa grant recipients mark the launch of the latest EEP Africa Call for Proposals

 With a well-attended event on the first day of Africa Utility Week (AUW) in Cape Town, the Nordic Development Fund (NDF) and the EEP Africa team officially opened the EEP Africa Innovation window for new proposals.
-Guidelines and a launch video for the latest call can be accessed here.
 Interested applicants have until June 28 at 13h Helsinki time to submit proposals.

 The Energy and Environment Partnership covering Southern and East Africa (EEP Africa) is a multi-donor fund hosted by NDF and providing early stage grant and catalytic financing to innovative clean energy projects, technologies and business models.
 It operates as an open, competitive challenge fund through regular rounds of Calls for Proposals (CfPs).
 Current funding partners include Austria, Finland and NDF.